IBM Cloud Docs

 New beta Netherlands Dutch enhanced neural voice

-The new voice is beta functionality pending completion of support for SSML.
-At its initial release, the voice does not support use of the following SSML-related functionality:
+The new voice is beta functions pending completion of support for SSML.
+At its initial release, the voice does not support use of the following SSML-related functions:

 • The <prosody> element with any speech synthesis request